2nikol2/EE64/README.md

 User's instruction.

-To be recognized by Windows as screen saver, file extension of EE64.EXE, must be changed to EE64.SCR and this EE64.SCR file has to be placed into the correct directory, usually C :\Windows\SysWOW64 or C:\Windows\System32.
+To be recognized by Windows as screen saver, file extension of EE64.EXE, must be changed to EE64.SCR and this EE64.SCR file has to be placed into the correct directory, usually C :\Windows\SysWOW64.

 To pre-view screen saver go to Windows Settings(Control Panel)->Personalization->Lock screen->Screen Saver Settings...
 In drop - down list box find string -> "Fischer-Spassky(1972)"-> as the screen saver name.
 To activate screen saver push Apply and Ok buttons.

+Before each game begins there are the count start from 5 to 0.
+After each game ends there are freeze of screen for about 10 sec, for user to see ending position and then next game starts.